ABMalhotra/Shop_DS_2021/README.md

 WHERE ShipperName = 'Speedy Express'

 ------
-What is the last name of the employee with the most orders?
-Peacock
+What is the last name of the employee with the most orders?Peacock
 #### SQL Query :
 SELECT LastName, COUNT(OrderID) AS OrdersTaken